telefonicaid/iotagent-node-lib/README.md

  to connect to the Context Broker.

 * **Device provisioning**: the IoT Agent should offer an external API to make a preprovision of any devices.
-This preprovision should enable the user to customize the device`s entity name and type as well as their service information.
+This preprovision should enable the user to customize the device's entity name and type as well as their service information.

 * **Type configuration**: if a device is registered without a preregistration, only its `id` and `type` attributes are mandatory.
 The IoT Agent should provide a mechanism to provide default values to the device attributes based on its